Thanatisia/distro-install-guides/VoidLinux/void-linux-base-installation.md

 + void-installer : Installs the base/root filesystem by executing the 'void-installer' TUI Installer

 ### Base Filesystem
+> Please stick to just one method in this section
 - XBPS Method
     - Pre-Requisites
         - Ensure that you have the following packages